Ahmose I: Conquest of the Hyksos

-Foreign campaigns
+Levantine campaigns

 After defeating the Hyksos, Ahmose began campaigning in Syria and Nubia.
 A campaign during his 22nd year reached Djahy in the Levant and perhaps as far as the Euphrates, although the later Pharaoh Thutmose I is usually credited with being the first to campaign that far.
 Ahmose did, however, reach at least as far as Kedem (thought to be near Byblos), according to an ostracon in the tomb of his wife, Ahmose-Nefertari.
 Details on this particular campaign are scarce, as the source of most of the information, Ahmose, son of Ebana, served in the Egyptian navy and did not take part in this land expedition.
 However, it can be inferred from archaeological surveys of southern Canaan that during the late 16th century BC Ahmose and his immediate successors intended only to break the power of the Hyksos by destroying their cities and not to conquer Canaan.
 Many sites there were completely laid waste and not rebuilt during this period—something a Pharaoh bent on conquest and tribute would not be likely to do.

+Nubian campaigns

 Ahmose I's campaigns in Nubia are better documented.
 Soon after the first Nubian campaign, a Nubian named Aata rebelled against Ahmose, but was crushed.
 After this attempt, an anti-Theban Egyptian named Tetian gathered many rebels in Nubia, but he too was defeated.
 Ahmose restored Egyptian rule over Nubia, which was controlled from a new administrative center established at Buhen.
 When re-establishing the national government, Ahmose appears to have rewarded various local princes who supported his cause and that of his dynastic predecessors.